indexeddbshim/IndexedDBShim/README.md

     browser may use this information to suggest the use of this quota to the user rather than prompting the user regularly for say incremental 5MB permissions).

+The following config are mostly relevant to Node but has bearing on the browser, particularly if one changes the defaults.

+- __escapeDatabaseName__ - Due to the Node implementation's reliance on `node-websql`/`node-sqlite3` which create files for each database (and the fact that we haven't provided an option to map filename-safe IDs to arbitrary, user-supplied IndexedDB database names), when the user creates IndexedDB databases, the Node implementation will be subject to the limitations systems can have with filenames.
+    Since IndexedDBShim aims to facilitate code that can work on both the server and client, we have applied some escaping and restrictions by default.
+The default behavior is to prefix the database name with `D_` (to avoid filesystem, SQLite, and `node-sqlite3` problems if the user supplies the IndexedDB-permitted empty string database name), to escape `^` which we use as our own generally-filename-supported escape character, to escape NUL (which is also problematic in SQLite identifiers and in `node-sqlite3` in general) as `^0`, to escape upper-case letters A-Z as `^A`, `^B`, etc. (since IndexedDB insists on case-sensitivity while file systems often do not), to escape any characters mentioned in `databaseCharacterEscapeList` (as `^1` + a two-hexadecimal-digit-padded sequence), and to throw an `Error` if `databaseNameLengthLimit` is not set to `false` and is surpassed by the resulting escaped name.
+You can use this `escapeDatabaseName` callback property to override the default behavior, with the callback accepting a single argument of the user's database name choice and returning your own filename-safe value.
+Note that we do escape NUL and our own escape character (`^`) before passing in the value (for the above-mentioned reasons), though you could unescape and return your own escaped format.
+While some file systems may not have the other restrictions, you should at a minimum anticipate the possibility for empty strings (since we rely on the result of this function for internal escaping as a SQLite identifier) as well as realize the string `":memory:"` will, if unescaped, have a special meaning with `node-sqlite3`.
+You can make the escaping more lax, e.g., if your file system is case-sensitive, or you could make it more stringent (e.g., escaping other case-sensitive Unicode characters--a PR would incidentally be welcome, as well as one to optionally support `node-sqlite3`'s interpretation of the empty string and `":memory:"` types for creating temporary databases).
+- __unescapeDatabaseName__ - Not used internally; usable as a convenience method for unescaping strings formatted per our default escaping conventions
+- __databaseCharacterEscapeList__ - When this property and
+    `escapeDatabaseName` are not overridden, the following characters will be escaped by default, even though IndexedDB has no such restrictions, as they are restricted in a number of file systems, even modern, Unicode-supporting ones: `0x00-0x1F 0x7F " * / : < > ? \ |`.
+This property can be overridden with a string that will be converted into an alternate regular expression or supplied with `false` to disable any character limitations.
+- __databaseNameLengthLimit__ - When this property and
+    `escapeDatabaseName` are not overridden, an error will be thrown if the escaped filename exceeds the length of 254 characters (the shortest typical modern file length maximum).
+Provide a number to change the limit or supply `false` to disable any length checking.

+The following config items are for Node only and are mostly for development debugging.

 - __sqlBusyTimeout__ - Integer used by Node WebSQL for
     [SQLite config](https://github.com/mapbox/node-sqlite3/wiki/API#databaseconfigureoption-value)
     to set the [busy timeout](https://www.sqlite.org/c3ref/busy_timeout.html)